Get Building

 About Custom Home Design in Nova Scotia

-Do I need a permit to finish my basement in Halifax?
+Do I need a building permit for home renovation in Nova Scotia?

-How long does permit approval take in Nova Scotia?
+How long does it take to get a building permit in Nova Scotia?

 Ready to start your